🏠

 Shop The Look:

-1. Cream linen sectional with rolled arms
+1. Cream linen sectional sofa rolled arms

-3. White shiplap-style media console with black hardware
+3. White shiplap media console black hardware

-4. Tufted wingback accent chair in charcoal gray
+4. Charcoal gray tufted wingback accent chair

-5. Natural jute area rug with black border detail
+5. Natural jute area rug black border

-6. Cable knit throw blankets in ivory and charcoal
+6. Cable knit throw blanket ivory charcoal

-8. Black metal lantern pendant lights (set of 2)
+8. Black metal lantern pendant lights set of 2

-9. Black-framed botanical prints or farmhouse signs
+9. Black framed botanical prints farmhouse wall art

 DIY Paint Transformation